evolarjun/amr/docs/AMRFinder-database.md

 in the release, for now, since flagging such proteins makes the reports on AMR proteins identified far more difficult to read and understand.

-At present, we provide no analysis of adaptive resistance, in which mutational processes rather than gene acquisition or intrinsic function are responsible of the resistance that may be observed.
-Thus, the files provided will not help much in finding sources of resistance in Mycobacterium tuberculosis, where nearly all the recent increase in antimicrobial resistance is attributable to mutational changes.
-We expect analysis of adaptive resistance to become a feature in future versions of AMRFinder.
+At present, AMRFinder provides analysis of adaptive resistance, in which mutational processes rather than gene acquisition or intrinsic function are responsible of the resistance that may be observed for only a few taxonomic groups.
+Thus, the files provided will not help much in finding sources of resistance in _Mycobacterium tuberculosis_, where nearly all the recent increase in antimicrobial resistance is attributable to mutational changes.
+We expect to increase coverage of point-mutations in the future.

 As we collected AMR proteins from various sources, we examined them in multiple sequence alignments to determine whether we judged any to have structural